Manufacturing Startup Financial Model

 Optimize layout for workflow efficiency.

-6. Supply Chain and Startup Logistics
+6. Supply Chain and Manufacturing Startup Logistics

 Focus: Develop a reliable system for sourcing, production, and distribution.